Isar Aerospace: Funding

 In July 2021, Porsche SE acquired a small stake in Isar Aerospace.
 The financial terms of the deal are not disclosed, but it is known that in the new round of financing, the startup raised about $75 million.
 Porsche explained of its investment that Isar Aerospace had great potential to become a leading European manufacturer of launch vehicles.

-In total, the startup has raised more than $180 million from investors such as HV Capital, Lakestar, Earlybird and Airbus Ventures.
+In March 2023, the startup raised a $165 million Series C from 7-Industries Holding, Bayern Kapital, Lombard Odier and existing investors.

+An additional $70 million was raised in 2024 from the NATO Innovation Fund and others as an extension of an earlier Series C round.
+The total funding is now greater than 400 million euros.